 He turned back around quickly to say some final words.
 But red was gone.
-The path behind was empty.
+The path behind, back down the mountain, was empty.

 He chuckled to himself.
 Illusion or no, he was especially resolved now.
 He gripped his walking stick and turned back to the top of the mountain.
-He looked and stopped in his tracks.
-Red was there, standing in the distance, right upon the peak he sought.
+Looking, he stopped in his tracks.
+Red was there, standing in the distance, close enough to make out his same damned form, right upon the peak he sought.

 He blinked his eyes once, and he was again face to face with him.
 This time right in front of him.
 Red spoke coolly.